SansGuidon/bookmarks/README.md

 * [Coding is Love](https://dev.to/codingislove/sarcastic-web-services-and-websites-that-actually-exist--4e62) - (2018) Sarcastic web services and websites that actually exist 😂
 * [The Best Motherfucking Website](https://thebestmotherfuckingwebsite.co/) - Your motherfucking websites got nothing compared to this beauty. **And some others :** [This is still a motherfucking website.](http://bettermotherfuckingwebsite.com/), [This is the best motherfucking website.](https://bestmotherfucking.website/), [This is the final motherfucking website.](https://perfectmotherfuckingwebsite.com/), [This is the best motherfucking website.](https://thebestmotherfucking.website/)
 * [@memenetes](https://twitter.com/memenetes) - Twitter account publishing kubernetes dank memes / humor if that's something
+* [What the Commit](http://whatthecommit.com/) - A random commit message generator. | some inspiration for your next git commit message

 ## Prolog
 * [Sylvain Soliman's Den](https://lifeware.inria.fr/~soliman/post/prolog_guidelines/) - Prolog programming guidelines